 Minimize the distractions

 While there’s nothing wrong with a little screen time every now and then, losing yourself for hours in a technology rabbit hole can rob you of your happy weekend.
 If spending too much time on your smartphone or in front of the TV is a temptation, Hershenson suggests putting the phone away or turning off the screens.
-For simple ways to connect with your children, check out 17 of the best books to read as a kid—or adult.

 Make a bucket list